 Wired-Marker’s functionality, though limited, still goes in line with DASISH purposes: a text fragment of an arbitrary web-document can be marked by a selected colour and a text remark (an annotation body) can be put on it.
 It was possible to extend the code so that the extension could communicate wit the server to retrieve an annotation from the database or send a created annotation to the backend.

-Another tool, called PundIt can do more than Wired-Marker, but unfortunately by the time when DASISH task 5.6 team had to make a decision, it was not yet available and it got Open Source license after development of DWAN had been started.
+Another tool, called PundIt can do more than Wired-Marker, but unfortunately by the time when DASISH task 5.6 team had to make a decision, it was not yet available and it got Open Source license after development of DWAN had already started.

 Developments after September 2012.

-PundIt allows annotate images and their fragments, collect annotations into notebooks.
+PundIt allows to annotate images and their fragments, to collect annotations into notebooks.
 In fact, Notebooks can be viewed as a generalised version of colours (markers) of Wired Marker.
 A notebook can be read exactly in the form intended by its creator.

-PundIt has a feature which in some cases may be considered as an inconvenience.
-While creating an annotation, a user must think in terms of a triple Object-Predicate-Subject, for instance “Karl Marks” (subject) “talks about” (predicate) “Kapital” (object).
-“Karl Marks” denote not only a piece of text but it is rather a wider notion, an item.
+PundIt has a feature, which in some cases may be considered as an inconvenience.
+While creating an annotation, a user must think in terms of a triple Object-Predicate-Subject, for instance “Karl Marx” (subject) “talks about” (predicate) “Kapital” (object).
+“Karl Marx” denote not only a piece of text but it is rather a wider notion, an item.
 Under this item one can collect texts, images or their fragments representing Karl Marks on the web-pages.

 ReframeIt has appeared as a Firefox add-on for commenting web-pages and sharing it via Facebook, Twitter, Blogger, FriendFeed, Wordpress, RSS, HTML, e-mails.